 - Principal residency requirement (including a separate Home Occupancy Agreement signed by the borrower) - Recapture provision based on net proceeds available from sale (voluntary or involuntary) - Deed Restriction will be executed at time of closing and recorded at that time.
-An agreement between NeighborWorks Great Falls and the City of Great Falls

-City of Great Falls 2021 Annual Action Plan Page 45 of 47 ensures that the CHDO complies with all recapture provisions established, most recently updated in 2021.
+An agreement between NeighborWorks Great Falls and the City of Great Falls ensures that the CHDO complies with all recapture provisions established, most recently updated in 2021.
 It notes when and how recapture is scheduled to occur.
 While a deed restriction acts as the primary agreement between borrower and lender, information provided in the Program Income Policy clearly states the terms of recapture to the prospective homeowner, the required length of affordability, and strongly associates responsibility to (ultimately) the Participating Jurisdiction, the City of Great Falls.
 This policy is attached as an appendix.